weaveworks-guides/weave-net-legacy/docker-compose-net/docker-compose-net.md

 weave launch
 ~~~

-And in a second terminal launch Weave onto the other host, and pass the IP of the first host to it:
+And in a second terminal launch Weave Net onto the other host, and pass the IP of the first host to it:

 ~~~bash
 sudo curl -L git.io/weave -o /usr/local/bin/weave